AuroraLilly/lmg/resources/T&A.md

-[^1]: There has been controversy surrounding this resource, the dev apparently leaked details of Triage's, and put peoples weapon reviews about NDA'd content through a LLM and published them under the reviewee's name.
-According to the developer Triage's details were removed quickly and the reviews were used as placeholders during the development with said content now removed leaving only AI generated placeholder reviews.
+[^1]: There has been controversy surrounding this resource, the dev apparently leaked details of Triage, and put peoples weapon reviews about NDA'd content through a LLM and published them under the reviewee's name.
+According to the developer, Triage's details were removed quickly, and the reviews were used as placeholders during the development with said content now removed.
+This leaves only AI generated placeholder reviews.

 [^2]: AI was used in the creation of this.
 I regret this and at some point I will do a full code refactor and remove this but at the moment if you do not wish to support AI feel free not to use this :) - None of this resource/guide will ever use ai generated content.